 Building on our identification of abnormal binocular visual experience as the critical factor causing lazy eye (amblyopia), we hypothesize that both eyes will be affected by this pediatric eye condition.
 We are investigating deficits in motion perception in the fellow eyes of children with lazy eye as a way to identify abnormal binocular function and to monitor its response to treatment.

 We are investigating how lazy eye (amblyopia) affects developing fine motor skills, pointing and grasping, and reading.
 We want to determine which treatments may optimize rehabilitation of not only vision, but also eye-hand coordination and reading speed.

 We are developing better ways to screen for vision problems in preschool children, including binocular birefringence scanning that has better accuracy than current screeners and an iPhone-based eye tracker that can be used even in remote areas of the world.

-We are examining the impact of strabismus and amblyopia, the two most common pediatric eye conditions, on children’s everyday life, including motor skills, reading, pointing and grasping, and self-perception.
+We are examining the impact of crossed eyes and lazy eye, the two most common pediatric eye conditions, on children’s everyday life, including motor skills, reading, pointing and grasping, and self-perception.

 With a referral from a pediatric ophthalmologist, we perform free vision assessments for special needs infants and children.

 Read the stories about our advances in research and learn about the successes of the people who are impacted by the sight-saving research at the Retina Foundation of the Southwest.View All